tmcgrath/cassandra-ingest/README.md

 #### Key Deliverables

-In this demonstration, we saw the ability to move from a data model appropriate for RDBMS to data model appropriate for Cassandra without writing any code.
+In the demonstration, we saw the ability to move from a data model appropriate for RDBMS to a data model appropriate for Cassandra without writing any code.
 Instead we utilized StreamSets configuration as code.
 That's an important point.
 StreamSets Data Collector is not a code generator.
 It is design tool and execution engine.
 As we saw in the pipeline import, pipelines are represented in JSON config.

-**_Bonus Points_** In addition, do you notice we addressed auto-incrementing primary keys in RDBMS to `uuid` fields in Cassandra?
+**_Bonus Points_** In addition, did you notice we addressed auto-incrementing primary keys in RDBMS to `uuid` fields in Cassandra?
 The construct of auto-incrementing primary keys do not hold a similar position with distributed databases.

 #### StreamSets configuration

+How should we configure StreamSets for this bulk load use case?

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=msFiD2OidOs"><img src="images/cassandra-ingest-with-streamsets-part-2.png" alt="Cassandra Ingest from RDBMS with StreamSets Part 2 Screencast" /></a>